-If you work in a Singapore content marketing agency, you probably know that like any other profession, people have been honing and polishing marketing tactics throughout the years.
+If you’ve been keeping up with the marketing industry, you probably know that like any other profession, people have been honing and polishing marketing tactics over the years.
 From bards at old taverns to flyer boys on horse carriages, everyone was trying to catch the eyes of everyone else.

-With the advent of the computer and our transition into the Information Age, an entirely new set of marketing skills had to be developed.
+With the transition into the Information Age, an entirely new set of marketing skills had to be developed.
 A new king was about to be crowned, and would remain in power for decades to come.

-In this article, we look at the recent trends the digital marketing industry has seen, then dive into what everyone can expect in years to come.
-But first..
+In this article, we look at the recent trends the digital marketing industry has seen.
+We’ll then dive into what everyone can expect in years to come.
+But first…

 A quick history of digital marketing